Sam Zimbalist

-Sam Zimbalist (March 31, 1901 – November 4, 1958) was a Russian Empire born American film producer and film editor.
+Sam Zimbalist (March 31, 1901 – November 4, 1958) was an American film producer and film editor.

 Early life

-Born to a Ukrainian Jewish family, he arrived to the US in August 1914.

-He began his career at 16 as an office boy to Richard A. Rowland, who was president of Metro Studios, and studied film editing.
+Born to a Jewish family, Zimbalist began his career at 16 as an office boy to Metro Studios president Richard A. Rowland.
 He began to do some editing in his spare time when films needed to be trimmed to meet censorship requirements.

-He became friendly with actress Alla Nazimova who was under contract to Metro and told her of his desire to be a full editor.
+He became friendly with actress Alla Nazimova, who was under contract to Metro and told her of his desire to be a full editor.
 She invited him out to Hollywood in 1920 to become second assistant editor on her films.
 In 1923 when Nazimova's contract with Metro ended, he returned with her to New York and became her assistant stage manager on Broadway.

 Film editor

 In 1924 Zimbalist returned to Los Angeles seeking film work.
 Metro pictures had merged with Sam Goldwyn's company to become MGM.
 Zimbalist went to work for them as an assistant editor and soon worked his way up to full editor.
 He edited the 1925 version of The Wizard of Oz.
 Among the films he edited at MGM were Lon Chaney's While the City Sleeps (1928), Alias Jimmy Valentine, the studio's first sound film, and The Broadway Melody (1929), the first sound musical.